$147 Find Cheap Flights from San Diego to District of Columbia

 The average price of all round-trip flights from San Diego to District of Columbia clicked on KAYAK for each day over the last 12 months.

 When flying from San Diego to District of Columbia, you should consider leaving on a Friday and avoid Sundays if you are looking for the best rates.
-For your return to San Diego, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.
+For your return to San Diego, you’ll find the best rates on Wednesdays and the most expensive ones on Mondays.

 How far in advance should I book a flight from San Diego to District of Columbia?